Syngenta says working with ChemChina on long-term deal financing

 "I speak personally with ChemChina Chairman Ren (Jianxin).
 We have been repeatedly assured that there are no discussions going on with other parties about any merger in China at this time," Fyrwald said.

-Sources told Reuters in October that Sinochem and ChemChina were in discussions about a possible merger to create a chemicals, fertilizer and oil giant with almost $100 billion in annual revenue.
+Sources told Reuters in October that Sinochem and ChemChina were in discussions about a possible merger to create a chemicals, fertiliser and oil giant with almost $100 billion in annual revenue.

 Syngenta earlier said it expects its takeover by ChemChina to close in the second quarter of 2017 as it makes progress in winning regulatory approval for the deal.